When you download music to your Android device, it is not always obvious where those files are stored.

 To delete .nomedia files, long-press, then select delete.

-Where are downloaded audio tracks stored on Android?
+Where is my downloaded music on Android?

-All downloads on Android go into the “downloads” folder.
+All music downloads on Android go into the “downloads” folder.
 The folder is accessed using the systems file manager.
 Instead of navigating to the music folder, you can find your audio downloads in the “downloads” folder.

 How to move zipped folders with MP3s to your Android music folder